 In this event, we brought together executives in HR Technology for a conversation about how companies thrive (or don’t) in the evolving ecosystem by effectively navigating coopetition.

 Finding Customers: Optimizing Direct and Indirect Sales

 Now more than ever, B2B customers are insisting on more choices in the purchase of technology solutions – including range of offerings available and flexibility in where, when, and how to purchase them.
 While nearly two-thirds of businesses rely on distribution and channel partners to meet these needs, studies show that many companies are struggling to manage and optimize partner efforts with their own, resulting in longer sales cycles, lower conversion rates, and potentially, significantly less revenue.
-Join Vantage Partners’ Jessica Wadd as she shares best practices for aligning direct and indirect sales strategies.
+Vantage Partners’ Jessica Wadd shared best practices for aligning direct and indirect sales strategies.

 For more of our perspective on the topic of partnering, see Simple Rules for Making Alliances Work, as published in Harvard Business Review.